- Open Source CEO by Bill Kerr

 Early hiring: Band camp, Facebook Alum & building Messenger Kids

-So if Asher was the first lemming to dive head first off of the Sidebar cliff, who was next?
-Well, first we need to take a walk down memory lane.
+So if Asher was the first lemming to dive headfirst off the Sidebar cliff, who was next?
+Well, first, we need to take a walk down memory lane.

 The year is 1999, Blink 182 had just topped the chart with ‘All The Small Things,’ Tony Hawk Skater was eviscerating thumbprints all across the world, and Lexy Franklin and Jeremy Barton are becoming fast friends at Yosemite Band Camp.